 I used brown vinyl (from Silhouette) and took advantage of the easy transfer method using painter’s tape.
 You can transfer several lines reusing the same piece of tape.
 I like the gentler hold of the painter’s tape compared to transfer material for small items like this.

-I love how it turned out, and I wonder why it took me so long to repurpose this plantation shutter.
+Don't you love how it turned out?
+I do and I wonder why it took me so long to repurpose this plantation shutter.

-I hope I’ve inspired you to do your own repurposed shutter project!
+I hope I’ve inspired you to do your own upcycled shutter project!
+It's so much fun to do shutter projects, and fake shutter projects using bi-fold doors. 🙂